Zakar98k/fushigi/content/posts/my_first_post/index.md

 ## About my projects
 > How are you spending time as someone who is currently learning programming/gamedev?

-I'm currently working on a few games and projects, namely my 2D space shooter, Space Pirate April.
-Bookmark my site or the project's Github repo if you want to stay updated.
-(I might be able to get RSS working in the future so stay tuned for that as well)
+I'm currently working on a game for my final project for CS50 (yes long overdue).
+The game concept being a platformer version of dark-souls.
+Definitely keep an eye out for that.

 That is all